subquery/subql/docs/tutorials_examples/batch-size.md

-# How to Change the Blockchain Fetching Batch Size?
+# How to change the blockchain fetching batch size?

 ## Video guide